Etan Cohen

-Etan Cohen (איתן כהן) is an Israeli-American screenwriter and filmmaker who has written scripts for Hollywood movies, including Idiocracy (2006), Tropic Thunder (2008), Madagascar: Escape 2 Africa (2008), Men in Black 3 (2012), The Bad Guys (2022) and its sequel (2025).
+Etan Cohen (איתן כהן) is an Israeli-American filmmaker who has written scripts for Hollywood movies, including Idiocracy (2006), Tropic Thunder (2008), Madagascar: Escape 2 Africa (2008), Men in Black 3 (2012), The Bad Guys (2022) and its sequel (2025).

 Early life and education

-Born in Israel to a Jewish family, Cohen grew up in Sharon, Massachusetts.
+Born in Safed, Israel, to a Jewish family, Cohen grew up in Sharon, Massachusetts, US.
 He graduated from the Maimonides School and Harvard College, where he wrote for the Harvard Lampoon.

 Career

 His first produced scripts, in 1995 and 1997, were for Beavis and Butthead, where he was credited as Etan Cohen.
 He has since written for other Mike Judge-directed projects, including King of the Hill from 2001 to 2005, and for the feature film Idiocracy in 2006.
-In the late 1990s he worked on two other television series – the animated Recess and the short lived It's Like, You Know....
-In 2007, he wrote the short film ‘My Wife is Retarded,’.
+In the late 1990s he worked on two other television series – the animated Recess and the shortlived It's Like, You Know....
+In 2007, he wrote the short film My Wife is Retarded.
 After scripting Idiocracy, he worked on the animated series, American Dad! and wrote the episode, "Failure Is Not a Factory-Installed Option".
 The American Dad! minor character of the same name is named for him.

 In 2008, Cohen co-wrote, along with Ben Stiller and Justin Theroux, the action-comedy film Tropic Thunder.
 He also co-wrote, along with Eric Darnell and Tom McGrath, Madagascar: Escape 2 Africa, which earned an Annie Award nomination for best Writing in a Feature Production.

 Cohen penned the script for 2012's Men in Black 3.
 In 2015, he made his directorial debut with Get Hard, which he also co-wrote.

 Cohen wrote and directed the 2018 film Holmes & Watson.
 The film was a critical and commercial flop and later earned him a Golden Raspberry Award for Worst Director.